 Yet, we’ve found something precious on our path; real tangible hope for a better world.
 And we will not apologize for that.
 Not for the rage, the laughter or the tears.
 As eco-philospher Joanna Macy has said, "The most radical thing any of us can do at this time is to be fully present to what is happening in the world." (link).
 The price of that admission, some say, is allowing your heart to break.
 We've got grit and grace, babies!
 We'll take our open broken hearts and keep going to leave this world better for us and the generations to come.

-As of this writing, we are aware of the tremendous damage that the 2017 hurricane season is having on the lives of people caught in the devastating paths of Harvey, Irma, Jose and Katia.
+As of this writing, we are aware of the tremendous damage that the 2017 hurricane season is having on the lives of people caught in the devastating paths of Harvey, Irma, Jose, Katia and Maria.
 These storms are the strongest on record and arguably signal a trend to stronger storms due to climate change.
 We encourage all viewers to donate what they can to the American Red Cross to support their efforts to provide relief for the victims of these hurricanes.